Mühlau, Germany

-Mühlau is a municipality in the district of Mittelsachsen, in Saxony, Germany.
+Mühlau (/de/) is a municipality in the district of Mittelsachsen, in Saxony, Germany.
 Mühlau lies in the arch mountain foothills approximately 3 kilometers to the north of Limbach-Oberfrohna, and 15 kilometers northwest of Chemnitz.
 The settlers of Mühlau originally came from Mehlem (currently part of Bonn) on the Rhine.
 The local name Mühlau is derived from the former home town.